MaharaProject/mahara/README.md

 Mahara has been translated into many languages.
 You can download [language packs](https://langpacks.mahara.org/), [install and update them via CLI](https://manual.mahara.org/en/22.04/administration/cli.html#install-and-update-language-packs), or [install and update them via the administration area](https://manual.mahara.org/en/22.04/administration/development.html#languages) in Mahara.

+# DOCUMENT YOUR CUSTOMISATIONS

+[Document your customisations](CUSTOMISATIONS.md) for easy record keeping.
+The files sis outside of the `htdocs` directory and should not be uploaded to a server.

 ------------------
 # COPYRIGHT NOTICE